 1. Notes and additional class readings will be posted on Canvas.
 Suggestion: print or download them and take additional notes during class.

 2. Although some class outlines may be provided (not all speakers will provide these), you will need to read assigned articles, the text and study the Figures to fully understand the material.
 You are expected to read the chapter before class, using the assigned reading to guide you to the material we will cover.
 Consider this pre-class reading homework.
 Active class participation (meaningful, insightful comments based on knowledge obtained from pre-class readings) will enhance your learning.
-USE the CHAT function to ask questions in BlueJeans!
+USE the CHAT function to ask questions in BlueJeans (when a speaker presents virtually)!

 COURSE OUTLINE – The hybrid format of the class will be predominantly synchronous with the exception of some external speakers who may need to pre-record their lecture.
 Students are expected to be “in class” to discuss or prepare questions during the class time block.
 These will be announced in Canvas.